Table of contents

 When will the new settings open?

-Eligible working parents of children from nine months will also be able to claim 30 hours free childcare from September 2025.
+Eligible working parents of children from nine months have been able to claim 30 hours free childcare since September 2025.
 The hope is that these nurseries will boost the number of childcare places on offer to accommodate the extra demand.

 Where will they be?

-The government has said the nurseries will be located in ‘childcare deserts’ where there is currently a shortage of early years provision.
+For phase 2, the focus is on increasing capacity in high-need areas, in ‘childcare deserts’, where there is currently a shortage of early years provision.

 Schools that already have nurseries attached to them will be able to expand.
 They will be able to bid for more funding to help them do this.
 These will be part of the first 300 childcare settings attached to a school.